dayanandbarage/git-practice/README.md

 - git log - Shows history of commits in the current project
 - git branch -c - Creates a new Branch
 - git checkout - Switches to the new Branch
+- git checkout -b - Creates a new branch and checks out

 ## Practicing the -m command